 Osprey Farpoint 55 - Around $180

 The Osprey Farpoint 55 is another great travel pack and I think it is a great alternative to the Osprey Porter.
-This pack has a total of 55 liters of space but that 55 liters is split up between the main backpack (40 liters) and the detachable day pack (15 liters).
+This pack has a total of 55 liters of space, but the 55 liters are split up between the main backpack (40 liters) and the detachable day pack (15 liters).
 The day pack clips onto the main backpack — which can be handy when traveling.
 I think 40 liters is a pretty good size for a main bag.
 There is also the Osprey Farpoint 70 which is a bit bigger and runs around $200.

 - Features removable sleeping pad/rain jacket straps